-Virtual directories in IIS 7 are hosted in an application pool.
+Default application • X7 1 diaman in track to the second instruction and the diaman distribution of the second second second second Default application pool Virtual directories in IIS 7 are hosted in an application pool.
 An application pool is the host process for one or more Web applications.
-When you deploy a PowerBuilder Web Forms application to IIS 7, the application is deployed to the DefaultAppPool.
-By default, this application pool uses the Integrated managed pipeline mode, where managed code is integrated into the request processing pipeline.

-To avoid compatibility issues, Web Forms applications deployed from PowerBuilder must run in an application pool that uses the Classic managed pipeline mode, where ASP.NET runs as an ISAPI extension.

-Although you can configure the DefaultAppPool to use the Classic mode, changing the setting will affect all applications running in that application pool.
-A better option is to create a new application pool for PowerBuilder Web Forms applications.

-Creating a PowerBuilder Web Forms application pool If you choose not to create a new application pool, you must complete steps 4 and 5 in the following procedure for the application pool that hosts your application.

-To create and configure an application pool for PowerBuilder Web Forms applications:

-- 1 In IIS Manager, select Application Pools. - 2 In the Actions pane, select Add Application Pool. - 3 Provide a name, such as PBWebForms, for the application pool. - 4 Set .NET Framework version to .NET Framework v2.0.50727. - 5 Set Managed Pipeline Mode to Classic and click OK.

-The new application pool displays in the list.

-Enabling 32-bit applications on 64-bit Vista

-On 64-bit Vista, you must enable the application pool to run 32-bit applications.

-❖ To enable 32-bit applications on 64-bit Vista:
+When you deploy a PowerBuilder Web Forms application to IIS 7 in PowerBuilder 11.2, the application is deployed to a PowerBuilder-specific application pool named PBAppPool.
+On 64-bit Vista, the PBAppPool pool is configured to run 32-bit applications.
+To avoid compatibility issues with some features, Web Forms applications deployed from PowerBuilder to IIS 7 must run in an application pool that uses the classic managed pipeline mode, where ASP.NET runs as an ISAPI extension.
+The PBAppPool application pool uses the integrated managed pipeline mode by default, but you should change it to use the classic mode if your applications use TreeView controls, StaticHyperLink controls, or currency mask conversions.
+To change the PBAppPool managed pipeline mode to classic: 1 In IIS Manager, select Application Pools.
+2 In the list of Application Pools, double-click PBAppPool.
+3 Set Managed Pipeline Mode to Classic and click OK.
+Changing this setting affects all applications running in the PBAppPool application pool.
+Creating a new application pool You can also create a different application to host PowerBuilder Web Forms applications.
+To create and configure a new application pool for Web Forms applications: 1 In IIS Manager, select Application Pools.
+2 In the Actions pane, select Add Application Pool.
+3 Provide a name, such as PBWebForms, for the application pool.
+4 Set .NET Framework version to .NET Framework v2.0.50727.
+5 If necessary, set Managed Pipeline Mode to Classic and click OK.
+Enabling 32-bit applications on 64-bit Vista On 64-bit Vista, you must enable the application pool to run 32-bit applications.
+To enable 32-bit applications on 64-bit Vista:

-- 1 In IIS Manager, select Application Pools. - 2 In the list of Application Pools, select the application pool you have configured for use with PowerBuilder Web Forms. - 3 In the Actions pane, select Advanced Settings under Edit Application Pool - 4 Expand the General settings, set Enable 32-bit Applications to True, and click OK.
+1 In IIS Manager, select Application Pools.

+- 2 In the list of Application Pools, select the application pool you have configured for use with PowerBuilder Web Forms. - 3 In the Actions pane, select Advanced Settings under Edit Application Pool. - 4 Expand the General settings, set Enable 32-bit Applications to True, and click OK.
-Moving an application into a different application pool

-If you have created and configured a new application pool for PowerBuilder, you need to move your PowerBuilder Web Forms applications into the pool.
+Moving an application into a different application pool If you have created and configured a new application pool for PowerBuilder, you need to move your PowerBuilder Web Forms applications into the pool.

-To move an application into a different application pool:
+\ To move an application into a different application pool:

-- 1 In IIS Manager, expand Web Sites and Default Web Site. - 2 Right-click the virtual directory for your application and click Advanced Settings.

-- 3 Select the drop-down list next to the Application Pool property, select the application pool you created, and click OK - 4 Reload the application.
+- 1 In IIS Manager, expand Web Sites and Default Web Site. - 2 Right-click the virtual directory for your application and click Advanced Settings. - 3 Select the drop-down list next to the Application Pool property, select the application pool you created, and click OK - 4 Reload the application.

-Application directory permissions

-When you deploy a new Web Forms target, a temp directory is created in the Inetpub\wwwroot\application_name directory, where application_name is the name of your application, and several subdirectories are created in the Inetpub\wwwroot\application_name_root directory.
-Files are written to and deleted from these directories, therefore the IIS_IUSRS group must have full permissions on temp and application_name_root.
+Application directory permissions When you deploy a new Web Forms target, a temp directory is created in the Inetpub\wwwroot\application\name directory, where application\name is the name of your application, and several subdirectories are created in the Inetpub\wwwroot\application\name\root directory.
+Files are written to and deleted from these directories, therefore the IIS\IUSRS group must have full permissions on temp and application\name\root.